2025 Libera Awards

-The 14th Libera Awards, also named 2025 Libera Awards, are set to be held on June 9, 2025, at Gotham Hall in New York City, United States, presented by the American Association of Independent Music (A2IM) to recognize achievements in independent music on 2024.
+The 14th Libera Awards, also named 2025 Libera Awards, were held on June 9, 2025, at Gotham Hall in New York City, United States, presented by the American Association of Independent Music (A2IM) to recognize achievements in independent music in 2024.

 The nominations were announced on March 19, 2025.
-American musician MJ Lenderman led the nominations with six, followed by Waxahatchee with five, and Jessica Pratt and MF DOOM, both with four nods each.
+American musician MJ Lenderman led the nominations with six, followed by Waxahatchee with five, and Jessica Pratt and MF Doom, both with four nods each.

-The ceremony was hosted by Billboards content producer Delisa Shannon, and included performanced by Swamp Dogg, serpentwithfeet, Ekko Astral, and Reyna Tropical.
+The ceremony was hosted by Billboards content producer Delisa Shannon, and included performances by Swamp Dogg, serpentwithfeet, Ekko Astral, and Reyna Tropical.
 German music executive producer Horst Weidenmüller received the Lifetime Achievement Award posthumously.
-Jessica Pratt and MF DOOM were the most awarded artists with three wins each, followed by MJ Lenderman and Fontaines D.C. with two awards apiece.
+Jessica Pratt and MF Doom were the most awarded artists with three wins each, followed by MJ Lenderman and Fontaines D.C. with two awards apiece.

 Winners and nominees

 The nominees were announced on March 19, 2025.
 Winners are listed first and in bold.